dbt-ethz/open-plans-rhino/README.md

 %APPDATA%\McNeel\Rhinoceros\7.0\Plug-ins\PythonPlugIns\
 ```
 From the unpacked zip file, drop the folder OPENPLANS (with the crazy string of numbers!) in this Rhino folder without changing the name!

+Rhino should be closed when “installing” new plugins, otherwise it will need to be restarted before it recognizes any new commands.